 - Use a very gentle and mild cleanser, such as our Milk Cleanser.
 Apply to dry skin without water and rinse off.
 If your skin is extremely upset, you can just wipe off the Milk with tissue, without using water.

-- Apply Face Toner Mist to hydrate, soothe and balance skin.
+- Apply Balancing Essence to hydrate, soothe and balance skin.

-- Slather your face with an emollient rich and soothing, yet basic moisturizer, such as our 2-in-1 Hydrating Face Mask.
+- Slather your face with an emollient rich and soothing, yet basic moisturizer, such as our Hydrating Face Mask & Cream.

 - Finish up with a light layer of our All-Around Balm to further aid your skin’s recovery.